Communication Sciences and Disorders

 Upon completion of the Bachelor of Sc ience degree, students are prepared to seek admission to a graduate program in Communication Sciences and Disorders or related disciplines.
 Students are encouraged to take CMSD 267 Fieldwork during their senior year in order to qualify for the Speech-Language Pathology Assistant license in California.

 The LLU undergraduate program is specifically designed to prepare students for further study at the graduate level.
 Most students continue their education in a Master's program in Speech-Language Pathology or Communication Sciences and Disorders.
 Other students complete graduate studies in audiology or in a related field of study.
 The master’s degree is required for entry into the profession.

-Students who graduate with a Bachelor's degree in Communication Sciences and Disorders will meet the following institutional student learning outcomes.
+Students who graduate with a Bachelor's degree in Communication Sciences and Disorders meet the following learning outcomes:

-1. Understand and apply Loma Linda University's philosophy of wholeness to their personal and professional lives.
+- Wholeness: Students apply the University philosophy of wholeness into their personal and professional lives.

 Supervised clinical practicum is recommended, but not required in the Bachelor of Science Program.
 Completion of specific courses precedes placement in practicum.
 Clinical practicum is available to students who have a minimum GPA of 3.0 or above.

 - Applications are accepted October 1st- June 1st.

 - Complete official transcripts of all academic records from colleges, universities, and professional and/or technical schools must be provided.
 It is the applicant's responsibility to have transcripts sent directly to: Admissions Processing Loma Linda University Loma Linda CA 92350.
 Transcripts of records and all other application documents are retained permanently by the University for students enrolled after acceptance and may not be withdrawn and used by students for any purpose.
 Records that do not result in enrollment are destroyed two years from the date of arrival in the School of Allied Health Professions.